dairycultist/Pixel-Girls/README.md

 JENNY https://minecraft.novaskin.me/post/6008203030/jenny

+- Lucky blocks that you break to spawn a random girl
+  - Different lucky blocks have different girls
 - Women have breasts w/ custom textures (super wholesome)
 - Women don't despawn
 - Click on a woman to make her follow you, click again to let her wander